Ilyas-Khiat/stegano-app/README.md

 # STEGANO APP

-this is a desktop application that allows you to hide a message inside an image and decode it. it's based on what we called [steganography](https://en.wikipedia.org/wiki/Steganography)
+This is a desktop application that allows you to hide a message inside an image and decode it.
+It's based on what we called [steganography](https://en.wikipedia.org/wiki/Steganography)

 **You can download the executable file [here](https://drive.google.com/drive/folders/1Jth5vjjfRfK3MM6LQDjcp4OAo4ATaJmh?usp=sharing)**